Jimbo4794/galasa-samples/Sample-1-Guide.md

 ![Eclipse Screen](./images/eclipse-test-screen.png)

-At this point we can run a maven install:
+At this point if we want to run this test, we can run a maven install:

 ![Eclipse Screen](./images/maven-install.png)